Where is Joseph?

 This year when I got the nativity set out and set it up, I realized that there is no Joseph.
 I don't know if there ever was a Joseph or if maybe the fourth wise man was mistakenly included in Joseph's place.

-In my nativity set, Mary is a single mom, just like I was, and in many ways still am.
-(Although I am remarried, I am, for the most part, responsible for my children, including the two in college.)
+In my nativity set, Mary is a single mom, just like I was, and in many ways still am, because while I am remarried, I am the one responsible for my children, including the two in college.

-I wish I had noticed that Mary was a single mom way back when...
-Although I know a lot of single moms now, I did not know a lot of single moms at the time when I was single with three children ages 5 and under.
-Maybe it would have been a nice reminder that I am not such a weirdo, because it did feel somewhat shameful at the time.
+I wish I had noticed that this Mary was a single mom way back when...
+Although I know a lot of single moms now, I didn't at the time when it was just me with three children ages 5 and under.
+At the time, it felt shameful.
+What was wrong with me, I wondered?

-Sometimes I look back and think about how amazing it is that my boys turned out the way they did given the circumstances that we were up against.
-Maybe it's because the extra "wise men" I always tried to include in their lives -- coaches or teachers -- had helped to formulate their idea of how to be.
+Sometimes I look back and think about how amazing it is that my boys turned out to be happy and productive members of society with good friends, given the circumstances that we were up against.
+In the same Psychology Today article, there are some statistics from the U.S. Census Bureau indicating that one in four children in this country lives in a home without a biological, step, or adoptive father and that children raised in a father-absent home face a four times greater risk of poverty, are more likely to have behavioral problems, commit crimes, and more.
+Maybe it's because the extra "wise men" I always tried to include in their lives coaches, teachers, den leaders, other dads at church had helped to formulate their idea of how to be.

-I wonder if any of my friends who make a big show out of collecting food for the food pantry realize that it is people like me, who are really not that much different than they are, that were or are clients of that food pantry?
+I wonder if any of my friends who collected food for the food pantry or made sandwiches and hygiene kits for the homeless people in the nearby big city realize that it is people like me — who are really not that much different from they are, and who might be sitting in a nearby church pew that were or are clients of that food pantry and would be grateful for the sandwich, too?
+I don't think they all do.

 I used to feel humiliated, standing in the checkout line with my vouchers.
-Now I feel humbled.
-There is, however, a fine line between the two with which I sometimes struggle.
+Now I am grateful that the food pantry was there when I needed it.